mobilepaas/gasp-ios/README.md

 > Feel free to fork and use this repo as a template.</i>

 CloudBees:
-    RUN@cloud - a paas to host the mobile backend WEAVE@cloud - watch for changing data, trigger push messages, sync data Jenkins DEV@cloud - hosted jenkins for building your iOS and mobile backend apps.
+* RUN@cloud - a paas to host the mobile backend
+* WEAVE@cloud - watch for changing data, trigger push messages, sync data
+* Jenkins DEV@cloud - hosted jenkins for building your iOS and mobile backend apps.

 This is the gasp-ios client - nothing fancy - using NSURLConnection and friends, registering for push messages - no dependencies.

 <img src="https://raw.github.com/mobilepaas/gasp-ios/master/gasp.png">

-# To Run this App:
+# To Run and explore this App:

 * Clone this repo - open in xcode.
 Run tests, run the app.
 * Look in `CBViewController.m` for `HOST` and `PUSH_SERVER` - adjust them to point to a Gasp and Push server of your own if you like.
 The defaults are the "demo" servers.